waliens/tbc-rdruid-simulator/README.md

 ## How to use

-1. Setup a configuration file (see `example_config.json`).
+1. Setup a configuration file (see `tbc_phase1_config.json`).
 You need to define:
  - one or more healing spells rotations
  - one or more character profiles to evaluate (character stats & talents)
 2. Launch the python `main.py` file passing the config file ```python main.py -f config.json -o ./files```.
 3. Analyze the produced data:
  - inspect generated timeline for rotations
- - inspect generated spreadsheets (by importing them on google)
+ - inspect generated spreadsheets (by importing them on google sheet)

 ### Command line interface